Is It Safe To Drink Peppermint Tea While Breastfeeding?

 Image: ShutterStock

 Peppermint is a herb used to add soothing and cooling effects in various commercially available products.
 However, is it safe to consume peppermint tea while breastfeeding?
 A lactating mother often needs to follow various dos and don’ts when it comes to food, beverages, or medications as they may reach the infant through breast milk.
+Although peppermint tea is known for its soothing properties, its effects on lactation and milk supply are often questioned.
 Continue reading this post as we discuss the safety attributes of drinking peppermint tea for nursing mothers.

 In This Article